chef/chef-server/src/oc_bifrost/schema/README.md

 * [Set up and Use Sqitch](doc/sqitch_background.md)

+## Ensuring Modifications are Applied in Upgrades

+Upgrades are not automatically applied when chef-server upgrades are installed/reconfigured.
+In order to have a schema change applied, you must add a partybus migration with content similar to the following:

+    define_upgrade do
+      run_sqitch(target: "target-tag-name", database: "bifrost")
+    end

 # Testing

 We use [pgTAP][] to test both the schema and the stored procedures in